hiker/lfric_atm-fab/README.md

     $(LFRIC_CORE)/build.sh ./fab_lfric_atm.py --site YOURSITE --suite gnu \
        -mpi -fc mpif90-gfortran -ld  linker-mpif90-gfortran

-Note that the there is no `_default` added to the site, this behaviour is for future improvements that support different targets on one site.
+Note that the there is no `_default` added to the site, this will be added implicitly by fab.
+This behaviour is meant for future improvements when the fab system will support different targets for one site.
 The options in detail:

 - `--site` will make sure your modified config file is used to setup compiler options
 - `--suite gnu` Makes the gnu compiler suite  and related compiler wrapper the default